PrestaShop/prestashop-shop-creator/README.md

         ```
         1. <u>the 'type' property</u>

+            * 'increment' is a simple autoincrement.

+            * 'conditionalValue' allow to generate value depending on a condition.
+            Example:
+                ```yaml
+                default_on:
+                  type: conditionalValue
+                  args:
+                    - isNewValue({id_product}) # condition
+                    - 1 # value if condition is true
+                    - null # value if condition is false
+                ```
+             The isNewValue is a special function which checks if the value related to the field {id_product}
+             has changed since the last time we have generated an entity.

-            This properly allows to generate random value. 'increment' is a simple autoincrement, another types
+            * other properly value allows to generate random value. , another types
             available are described from the faker module: https://github.com/fzaninotto/Faker

             If you need to pass an argument to a faker function, just add the 'args:' tag like in the above example.